ludwig-ai/ludwig-docs/docs/configuration/hyperparameter_optimization.md

 - `cpu_resources_per_trial`: The number of CPU cores allocated to each trial (default: 1).
 - `gpu_resources_per_trial`: The number of GPU devices allocated to each trial (default: 0).
 - `kubernetes_namespace`: When running on Kubernetes, provide the namespace of the Ray cluster to sync results between pods.
-See the [Ray docs](https://docs.ray.io/en/master/_modules/ray/tune/integration/kubernetes.html) for more info.
+See the [Ray docs](https://docs.ray.io/en/latest/_modules/ray/tune/integration/kubernetes.html) for more info.
 - `time_budget_s`: The number of seconds for the entire hyperopt run.
 - `max_concurrent_trials`: The maximum number of trials to train concurrently.
 Defaults to `auto` if not specified.

     !!! note
         - If you're using a Ray backend, `auto` will infer the max_concurrent_trials that can be set given your cluster configuration to prevent trials from stalling.
-        - If you're using a Local or Horovod backend, `auto` will set max_concurrent_trials to None.
+        - If you're using a Local backend, `auto` will set max_concurrent_trials to None.

 ## Scheduler

-Ray Tune also allows you to specify a [scheduler](https://docs.ray.io/en/master/tune/api_docs/schedulers.html) to support features like early stopping and other population-based strategies that may pause and resume trials during trainer.
+Ray Tune also allows you to specify a [scheduler](https://docs.ray.io/en/latest/tune/api_docs/schedulers.html) to support features like early stopping and other population-based strategies that may pause and resume trials during trainer.
 Ludwig exposes the complete scheduler API in the `scheduler` section of the `executor` config.

-You can find the full list of supported schedulers in Ray Tune's [create_scheduler](https://github.com/ray-project/ray/blob/master/python/ray/tune/schedulers/__init__.py) function.
+You can find the full list of supported schedulers in Ray Tune's [create_scheduler](https://github.com/ray-project/ray/blob/main/python/ray/tune/schedulers/__init__.py) function.

 Example: